-- The Driver Training component of the Modular Academy and the PSP Driver Training/Awareness Course shall be conducted at the Yuba College Public Safety Training Center.
+- 1. The Driver Training/Testing component of the POST Certified Academy and the PSP Driver Training/Awareness Course shall be conducted at the Yuba College Public Safety Training Center.
 All instructors, equipment, and facilities are managed by Yuba College. - 2.
 All participants shall be supervised by a POST certified Driver Training Instructor. - 3.
-All vehicles used in the Driver Training course are safety checked prior to each training session.
+All vehicles used in the Driver Training course are safety checked prior to each training/testing session.